What is an Interaction?

 How frequently does the number of app installs update?

 The frequency at which the dashboard pulls in data from your apps is based on the polling frequency set in your App Settings.
 This is defaulted to 12 hours.
 This is also how often the data from your message campaigns will be updated.

 What is the difference between Global Messages and User Specific Messages?

 A Global Message is one that is sent out to every app, and is then ready and waiting for the selected triggers to be met.
 A User Specific Message is one just sent out to a specific user's app only.

-An interactive display message (IDM) is a proprietary message type created by OpenBack to enable you to display more flexible content options to your app users.
-An IDM can be uploaded into the dashboard, or hosted on a URL somewhere else and can be an image, video, text or any HTML5.
+An in-app message is a proprietary message type created by OpenBack to enable you to display more flexible content options to your app users.
+An in-app message can be a URL, image, video, app install or any HTML5.
 For an image or video, the URL must be a direct link to the content which you are hosting by your own means.
 For video, only

-For Android an IDM is completely independent of notifications and the user giving permission to accepted notifications, and can be displayed anytime irrespective of whether the app is running or not.
+For Android an in-app message is completely independent of notifications and the user giving permission to accepted notifications, and can be displayed anytime irrespective of whether the app is running or not.

-For iOS the IDM is only displayed to the user after they have clicked on a notification, and as such require user permission for notifications.
+For iOS the in-app message is only displayed to the user after they have clicked on a notification, and as such require user permission for notifications.

 What are messaging limits?